-The ETF's returns over periods longer than one day will likely differ in amount and possibly direction from the performance of the Underlying Index for the same period.
+The ETF's returns over periods longer than one day will likely differ in amount and possibly direction from the inverse performance of the Underlying Index for the same period.
 This effect becomes more pronounced as the volatility of the Underlying Index increases.

-A perfect daily correlation of 200% of the daily return of the Underlying Index would be a correlation of 1.0.
-The ETF has achieved a perfect daily correlation to its stated Underlying Index for the year ended December 31, 2018, of 1.0000.
+A perfect daily correlation of 200% of the daily inverse return of the Underlying Index would be a correlation of 1.0.
+The ETF has achieved a perfect daily correlation to its stated Underlying Index for the period ended June 30, 2019, of 1.0000.